mesonbuild/meson/docs/markdown/Contributing.md

 | `literal` | Literal match (default) |
 | `re`      | regex match             |

+#### skip_on_jobname

+The `skip_on_jobname` key contains a list of strings.
+If the `MESON_CI_JOBNAME` environment variable is set, and any of them are a sub-string of it, the test is expected to be skipped (that is, it is expected that the test will output `MESON_SKIP_TEST`, because the CI environment is not one in which it can run, for whatever reason).

+The test is failed if it skips or runs unexpectedly.

 ### Skipping integration tests

 Meson uses several continuous integration testing systems that have